Skip to main content

 Protein Methylation

 Alkyl substituents are also a common posttranslational modification.
-The introduction of such alkyl groups results in the alteration of the hydrophobicity of the modified protein.
+Introducing such alkyl groups alters the hydrophobicity of the modified protein.
 The most common type of protein alkylation is protein methylation, which is mediated by methyltransferase enzymes.
 One-carbon methyl groups are added to nitrogen or oxygen (N- and O-methylation, resp.) on amino acid side chains, increasing protein hydrophobicity or neutralizing a negative charge when bound to carboxylic acids.
 While N-methylation is typically irreversible, O-methylation is potentially reversible.
 Methylation occurs so often that its primary methyl donor, S-adenosyl methionine (SAM), is one of the most-used enzymatic substrates after ATP.
 The methylation of a histone protein is shown in Figure \(\PageIndex{12}\).

 Figure \(\PageIndex{12}\): Methylation of a histone protein by SAM

-This modification (not unlike phosphorylation reactions) plays a role in regulation of protein-protein interactions.
-For instance, the arginine methylation of proteins can either inhibit or promote protein-protein interactions depending on the type of methylation.
+This modification (not unlike phosphorylation reactions) plays a role in regulating protein-protein interactions.
+For instance, arginine methylation can either inhibit or promote protein-protein interactions, depending on the type of methylation.
 Protein methylation is also a common modification found in histone proteins.
 The transfer of methyl groups from S-adenosyl methionine to histones is catalyzed by enzymes known as histone methyltransferases.
 The N-terminal tails of histones H3 and H4 receive methyl groups on specific lysines.
 Methylation then determines if gene transcription is activated or repressed, thus leading to different biological outcomes.

 Histone methylation was traditionally thought to be irreversible.
-However, histone demethylases demonstrate the reversibility of this PTM.
+However, histone demethylases demonstrate that this PTM is reversible.
 The simultaneous removal of one histone methylation and the addition of another can enable transcriptional fine-tuning.

-In addition to methylation, histone acetylation, deacetylation, and mono-ubiquitination are also essential parts of gene regulation, as shown in Figure \(\PageIndex{13\) below.
+In addition to methylation, histone acetylation, deacetylation, and mono-ubiquitination are essential parts of gene regulation, as shown below in Figure \(\PageIndex{13\).
 Acetylation removes the positive charge on the histones, thereby decreasing the interaction of the N termini of histones with the negatively charged phosphate groups of DNA.
-As a consequence, condensed chromatin is transformed into a more relaxed structure associated with greater levels of gene transcription.
+Consequently, condensed chromatin is transformed into a more relaxed structure associated with greater gene transcription levels.

-Nonhistone proteins also exhibit methylation as a common PTM which regulates signal transduction pathways.
-Furthermore, methylation works in concert with other types of PTMs, to exert influence on not only chromatin remodeling but also gene transcription, protein synthesis, and DNA repair.
+Nonhistone proteins also undergo methylation as a common PTM, which regulates signal transduction pathways.
+Furthermore, methylation works in concert with other PTMs to influence not only chromatin remodeling but also gene transcription, protein synthesis, and DNA repair.

 Figure \(\PageIndex{13\): Some of the key histone modifications influencing gene expression (Me: methylation, Ub: ubiquination, Ac: acetylation).
 Figure from: Ullah, M.F.
 (2015) Medicines 2:141-156.